 Course Requirements and Grade Point Average

-A candidate for a baccalaureate degree must have completed all the course and proficiency requirements for that particular degree and must earn not less than 128 semester hours (64 hours for associate degree) of college work with a grade point average of not less than 2.0.
+A candidate for a baccalaureate degree must have completed all the course and proficiency requirements for that particular degree and must earn not less than 128 semester hours (64 hours for an associate degree) of college work with a grade point average of not less than 2.0.
 The grade point average in the candidate‘s major field must be at least 2.25, or 2.5 in certain majors.

 To be eligible to participate in the May commencement ceremony, the graduate must be able to complete all degree requirements prior to the day of Spring Commencement.
 To be eligible to participate in the December commencement ceremony, the graduate must be able to complete all degree requirements prior to the day of Winter Commencement.
 Students completing degree requirements in the summer will participate in the Winter Commencement.